|basics > nouns|

 2A.
 Turkish Nouns of Location with -lik -lık -luk -lük

-bakan minister becomes bakanlık ministry - bakanlık binası ministry building
+bakan minister becomes bakanlık ministry as in bakanlık binası ministry building

-çamaşır linen, laundry items becomes çamaşırlık a laundry room
+çamaşır linen, laundry items becomes çamaşırlık as in a laundry room

-kaya rock becomes kayalık rocky place - kayalık bahçe rock garden
+kaya rock becomes kayalık rocky place as in kayalık bahçe rock garden

-orman forest becomes ormanlık forest place - ormanlık alan forested area/woods
+orman forest becomes ormanlık forest place as in ormanlık alan forested area/woods